amirhosseinazami1373/Scinetific-Text-Summarizer/README.md

 # Scinetific-Text-Summarizer

-This a summarizer to generate short summaries of the scientific articles using the power of the affordable GPT-3.5-turbo.
+This is a summarizer that generates short summaries of scientific articles from Google Scholar using the power of the affordable GPT-3.5-turbo.

 # Requirements: